appmattus/markdown-lint/lint/src/test/resources/long_lines_code.md

 This is a short line.

-This is a very very very very very very very very very very very very very very very very very very very very long line. {MD013}
+This is a very very very very very very very very very very very very very very very very very very very very long line. {LineLengthRule}

 This is a short line.